-Whether it’s a cold terrine or a freshly sautéed piece of liver it will melt in your mouth, and it will be probably served with something sweet like fruits.
+Whether it’s a cold terrine or a freshly sautéed piece of liver, it will melt in your mouth, and it will probably be served with something sweet like fruits.
 The famous Tokaji dessert wine is the absolute best pairing with it!

 Best Foie Gras in Budapest: Tigris Restaurant (Mérleg u.
 10.)

 - Address: Budapest, Mérleg u.
 10, 1051 Hungary

 - Hours: Monday – Saturday 12 pm – 12 am | Closed Sunday

 There are many comfort food types dishes in Hungary that we could list here, but one that is easier to find outside of private kitchens as well as Layered Potatoes, or “Rakott Krumpli.”
 The perfect combination of potatoes, eggs, paprika-flavored smoked sausage, and sour cream in a casserole.